NSFWUTILS/RedditScrape/README.md

 **DO NOT SHARE THESE WITH ANYONE ELSE**

-## Install libmagic
-This is used by the code to analyze if files are text or not (some sites return text files).
-If they are text, it grabs the proper URL from within the text and downloads that instead.

-On a mac, you just need to do `brew install libmagic` (assuming you already have homebrew installed).

 ## Setup the Script
 - Clone the repo
 - cd into the repo folder